 Dr. Sabrina Darrow is Assistant Professor and licensed psychologist in the Department of Psychiatry.
-She has expertise in clinical behavior analysis and her primary research interests include the clinical utility of assessments, mechanisms of action in psychotherapy, and implementation science
+She is passionate about improving the link between research and mental health services with the goal of empowering individuals to reach their personal goals.
+She has a particular interest in helping youth struggling with depression, anxiety, and suicide.
+Dr. Darrow's expertise is in clinical behavior analysis and her primary research interests include the clinical utility of assessments, mechanisms of action in psychotherapy, and implementation science.

-Dr. Darrow is also a therapist within the Dialectical Behavior Therapy Program for Adolescents and Young Adults (http://psych.ucsf.edu/DBTprogram) where she works with high risk, multiproblem youth and their families.
+Dr. Darrow is also a clinician within the Dialectical Behavior Therapy Program for Adolescents and Young Adults (http://psych.ucsf.edu/DBTprogram) where she works with high risk, multiproblem youth and their families.
 She also supervises trainees’ clinical work with youth.

 Dr. Darrow obtained a Bachelor of Arts in Psychology and a Doctorate in the Clinical Psychology program at the University of Nevada, Reno.
 She completed her internship at the Southern Arizona Veterans Health Care System and postdoctoral studies, including the T32 Clinical Services Research Training Program, at UCSF.